tomking/advent-of-code/README.md

-# 🎄Advent of Code🎄
+# :christmas_tree: Advent of Code :christmas_tree:

 ## ⚠️THIS REPO IS CURRENTLY BEING UPDATED, PLEASE CHECK BACK SOON⚠️

-A repository to hold my solutions to the :christmas_tree: [Advent of Code](https://adventofcode.com/) :christmas_tree: Puzzles.
+A repository to hold my solutions to the [Advent of Code](https://adventofcode.com/) puzzles.
 #### General Overview
 For those not familiar with [Advent of Code](https://adventofcode.com/), it is a yearly coding challenge consisting of two problems released each day throughout the month of December.